EhsanEqlimi/EhsanEqlimi.github.io/content/posts/AlphaSpeech.md

 4 C. Peylo, Y. Hilla, and P. Sauseng.
 Cause or consequence? alpha oscillations in visuospatial attention.
 Trends in Neurosciences, 44(9):705–713, 2021.

 5 R. VanRullen.
 Perceptual cycles.
 Trends in cognitive sciences, 20(10):723–735, 2016.

+6 E. Eqlimi et al. Time course of EEG complexity reflects attentional engagement during listening to speech in noise.
+European Journal of Neuroscience 58.9 (2023): 4043-4069.

+7 E. Eqlimi et al. EEG correlates of learning from speech presented in environmental noise.
+Frontiers in Psychology 11 (2020): 542295.